Qwertyblob/tp/docs/UserGuide.md

 * The `NAME` must be the full name of the person.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Alternatively, deletes the person in the displayed list whose name matches the specified `NAME`.
-* If there are duplicate names, Rollcall will prevent stop the command from executing and prompt the user to delete using index instead.
+* If there are duplicate names, the system will prevent the command from executing and prompt the user to delete using index instead.
-* To prevent mistakes, Rollcall will request a response of either `Y` or `N` to confirm if you want to proceed.
+* To prevent mistakes, the system will request a response of either `Y` or `N` to confirm if you want to proceed.
 * `-f` flag forces the command to execute without confirmation.

 Examples:
-* `list` followed by `delete 2` then `Y` deletes the 2nd person in Rollcall.
+* `list` followed by `delete 2` then `Y` deletes the 2nd person in the address book.
 * `list` followed by `delete 2` then `N` cancels the command and does not delete anything.
 * `find Betsy` followed by `delete 1` then `Y` deletes the 1st person in the results of the `find` command.
 * `delete n/Alice Yeo` followed by `Y` deletes the person with the name `Alice Yeo` in the current displayed list.